RV Electrical Circuits and AC-Voltage Breakers

 Current (A or amps) equals watts (W) divided by voltage (V), or more simply, A=W/V.

-For example if you have a coffee pot that is rated at 1500 watts, you can easily calculate the maximum amount of current that coffee pot will draw by dividing that wattage number by 110 volts, which is the voltage available on your standard AC receptacles in your RV
+For example, if you have a coffee pot that is rated at 1500 watts, you can easily calculate the maximum amount of current that coffee pot will draw by dividing that wattage number by 110 volts, which is the voltage available on your standard AC receptacles in your RV

 So, if you divide 1500 (watts) by 110 (volts) you end up with the maximum current the coffee pot will draw, or in this case, 1500/110 = 13.6 Amps.

-And, considering that your circuit breakers are usually 20-Amp breakers, this load from the coffee pot, while it's actively perking, would leave with an additional current capacity just 6.4 amps (20 - 13.6) on that circuit of receptacles.
+And, considering that your circuit breakers are usually 20-Amp breakers, this load from the coffee pot, while it's actively perking, would leave you with an additional current capacity of just 6.4 amps (20 - 13.6) on that circuit of receptacles.